 Teachright East Anglia are looking for Pastoral Support Workers for our client secondary schools and specialist behaviour schools (PRU) across the county of Essex.
 We cover all areas of Essex and look for candidates in all parts of the county to work locally to their homes - not sending you more than 45 minutes away at any given time.

 This is an excellent opportunity for an enthusiastic individual who is able to work well with young people.
 Under the guidance of the Pastoral Manager you will be working as part of a team to help students make better choices and engage positively in their learning.
 You may also work on a one to one or small group basis with students.

 More about the role

-- You will be looking after the welfare of students in your setting (Either aged 5 - 11 or aged 11 - 16)
+- You will be looking after the welfare of students in your setting (aged 11 - 16)

 - Working pro-actively to provide suitable interventions to remove barriers to emotional well being and learning

 - Ensure all administrative duties are carried out effectively.

 - You will enjoy dealing with a range of students, including the most challenging, with firmness and sensitivity.